-If a PEIA policyholder and his or her spouse divorce, and the policyholder is not the custodial parent for the dependent child(ren), the employee may continue to provide medical benefits for the child(ren) through the PEIA plan.
+If a PEIA policyholder and his or her spouse divorce or, the policyholder has a dependent child or children from a non-spousal relationship, and the policyholder is not the custodial parent for the dependent child(ren), the employee may continue to provide medical benefits for the child(ren) through the PEIA plan.
 If the noncustodial parent is ordered by the court to provide medical benefits for the child(ren), the custodial parent may submit medical claims for the court-ordered dependent(s), and benefits may be paid directly to the custodial parent.
 Special claim forms are required.
 The custodial parent will also receive Explanations of Benefits (EOBs) for the CODs as claims are processed.
 PEIA is required by law to comply with National Medical Support Orders and may be compelled to administratively add coverage(s) for dependents listed in these Orders.
 Contact PEIA to discuss this benefit.